 We post new recipes and tips regularly each week, so keep updated and don’t forget share your food with us!#whatdadcooked

-As an American family, we have always associated sweetcorn with ‘corn on the cob’, or ‘corn’.
-We did not know corn as ‘sweetcorn’ as it is commonly known in Britain.
+As an American family, we never called sweetcorn, ‘sweetcorn’, as it’s commonly known in Britain, we called it ‘corn on the cob’, or just ‘corn’.
 We grew up during the 60’s in Southern California.
-It was a time when most of the local land was still in arable use; land which was not growing oranges, would be growing corn.
-We’d enjoy watching the tender young corn plants growing.
+It was a time when most of the local land was still in arable use; the land that was not designated for growing oranges, was used for growing corn (or beans).
+We’d enjoy watching the tender young corn plants growing in the fields around where we lived.
 Corn was planted in spring and the common wisdom was that it should be knee-high by the 4th of July.
-Modern genetics and growing practices probably make this advice obsolete –what is certainly true, is that at the end of the summer mature corn will tower above a tall man’s head.
+Modern genetics and growing practices probably make this maxim obsolete – but whatever the knee-high date, by the end of the summer mature corn will tower above a man’s head.

 In the valley of the green giant

-In those days, corporate America was busy processing all kinds of food into convenience products: including corn.
-One company’s mascot, the ‘jolly green giant’, supervised the harvesting and processing of ‘his’ valley’s golden cobs into canned ‘niblets’.
-What a shame we would think, why would you eat corn from a tin when you can eat it fresh on the cob?
-Having had such an abundance of fresh corn on our doorstep, our family became rather fussy about corn: we’d scoff at tinned corn, we’d turn away at frozen corn; we’d thank the host, but decline the corn and tuna pasta salad; and if we ever saw corn on a pizza – well, that was just silly!
+In the corporate America of the 60’s, the food industry was booming and busy processing all kinds of food into convenience products: including corn.
+One company’s mascot, the ‘jolly green giant’, could be seen on TV commercials supervising the harvesting and processing of ‘his’ valley’s golden cobs into canned ‘niblets’.
+What a shame we would think, why eat corn from a can when you can eat it fresh on the cob?
+Having an abundance of fresh corn on our doorstep, our family became rather fussy about corn: we’d scoff at tinned corn, we’d turn away frozen corn; we’d thank the host, but decline the corn and tuna pasta salad; and if we ever saw corn on a pizza – well, that was just silly!

 The lure of cornfields

-But, of course, the little-ones are safe and sound – and we head home with our bags full of bounty, just as we did in the old days… The corn would be shucked, cooked simply, piled high and smothered with melted butter.
-What better way to eat corn?
+When we’ve picked all we can pick and our bags full of bounty, we set off for home, just as we did in the old days… The corn would be shucked, cooked simply, piled high and smothered with melted butter.
+What better way to eat corn.